 - Humanitarian reasons.

-- When it is a non-profit organization and travels abroad for cultural or social activities of interest to the United States.
+- When you are a non-profit organization and travel abroad for cultural or social activities of interest to the United States.

 - At the express request of the Department of Defense or any other agency for a matter of national interest.

-In this case, the processing of the expedited application may take about 30 days.
-However, when it is an emergency request and as the case may be, the issuance of the document could be made the same day at the USCIS office.
+In this case, processing of the expedited request may take about 30 days.
+However, when it is an emergency request and depending on the case, the document could be issued the same day at the USCIS office.

-How long can I stay outside the United States?
+How long can I stay outside of the United States?

-The validity of the advance travel parole immigration permit document to remain outside the country granted to foreigners is generally 1 year, counted from the date of issuance.
+The validity of the advance parole migratory travel permit document to stay outside the country, which is granted to foreigners, is generally 1 year, counted from the date issued.